lorensen/VTKExamples/src/VTKBook/06Chapter6.md

 ###Color Maps

 Color maps are created in the _Visualization Toolkit_ using instances of the class vtkLookupTable.
-This class allows you to create a lookup table using HSVA (e.g., hue, saturation, value, and alpha Chapter 3, we opacity value) specification.
-Although we discussed the HSV color system in Chapter 7, but until then consider the alpha haven’t yet defined alpha opacity.
-We shall do so in value to be the opacity of an object.
+This class allows you to create a lookup table using HSVA (e.g., hue, saturation, value, and alpha opacity value) specification.
+Although we discussed the HSV color system in [Chapter 3 - Computer Graphics Primer](/VTKBook/03Chapter3), we haven’t yet defined alpha opacity.
+We shall do so in [Chapter 7 - Advanced Computer Graphics](/VTKBook/07Chapter7), but until then consider the alpha value to be the opacity of an object.
 Alpha values of one indicate that the object is opaque, while alpha values of zero indicate that the object is transparent.

 The procedure for generating lookup table entries is to define pairs of values for HSVA.
 These pairs define a linear ramp for hue, saturation, value, and opacity.
 When the Build() method is invoked, these linear ramps are used to generate a table with the number of table entries requested.
 Alternatively, vtkLookupTable also enables you to load colors directly into the table.
 Thus, you build custom tables that cannot be simply expressed as linear ramps of HSVA values.
 To demonstrate this procedure, we specify a starting and ending value for each of the components of HSVA, then we will create a rainbow lookup table from blue to red by using the following C++ code.